-When you have exterminators like us on board, you won’t have to share your living quarters with any 4-, 6-, or 8-legged creatures (or worse!).
+When you have Bug N A Rug Exterminators on stand by, you won’t have to share your living quarters with any 4-, 6-, or 8-legged creatures (or worse!).

 They’re agile too.
-These German cockroaches can fit through an opening as small as 3/8″ wide!
+German cockroaches can fit through an opening as small as 3/8″ wide!

 German cockroaches are light brown to tan in color with two dark, almost parallel, stripes located on their oval shaped backs just behind their heads.
 They have six legs, antennae and measure between ½” and 5/8″ long.

 These cockroaches prefer to live in warm, humid places that have easy access to food and moisture sources.
-They are frequently found in residential and commercial kitchen environments and bathrooms.
-They will feed on just about anything including soap, glue and toothpaste.
+They are frequently found in residential or commercial kitchen environments and bathrooms.
+Not being too particular, they will feed on just about anything including soap, glue and toothpaste.

 How Cockroaches Spread

-German cockroaches are good at relocating from one place to another, both in your home and traveling away into your next home or the homes of guests that have stayed with you.
-They can travel to new homes via grocery bags, cardboard boxes, drink cartons, furniture, suitcases and secondhand appliances.
+German cockroaches are good at relocating from one place to another, both in your home and traveling with you to your next home or the homes of guests that have stayed with you.
+Their mode of transportation to new homes is via grocery bags, clothing, cardboard boxes, drink cartons, furniture, suitcases and secondhand appliances.
 They’re quiet travelers that hide out in the dark crevices of their vehicle of choice.

-To be proactive against an invasion of German cockroaches, it is important to practice good sanitation:
+To be proactive against an invasion of German cockroaches, it is important to practice good sanitation by doing the following:

 - Vacuum Often